pi-hole/docker-pi-hole/README.md

       - "53:53/udp"
       - "67:67/udp" # Only required if you are using Pi-hole as your DHCP server
       - "80:80/tcp"
+      - "443:443/tcp" # By default, FTL will generate a self-signed certificate
     environment:
       TZ: 'America/Chicago'
-      # WEBPASSWORD: 'set a secure password here or it will be random'
+      # FTLCONF_webserver_api_password: 'set a secure password here or it will be random'
     # Volumes store your data between container upgrades
     volumes:
       - './etc-pihole:/etc/pihole'